 At PegBoarder, you’ll find a wide variety of pegboard hooks and accessories in our web shop.
 Whether you’re looking for a handy place to keep your oil rag or somewhere to stash your extra ribbon, we’ve got an assortment of high-quality metal shelves, racks, and baskets to keep your miscellaneous items safe.

 The best thing about a pegboard is that you can rearrange your hooks whenever you like.
 That means you can out different arrangements until you find the perfect layout for you.
-With the right design, your pegboard won’t just solve your storage woes – it will also double up as a versatile addition to your décor!
+With the right design, your custom pegboard won’t just solve your storage woes – it will also double up as a versatile addition to your décor!